playlyfe/playlyfe-python-sdk/README.md

 >Note: Breaking Changes this is the new version of the sdk which uses the Playlyfe api v2 by default if you still want to use the v1 api you can do that so by passing a version param with 'v1'

+The Playlyfe class allows you to make rest api calls like GET, POST, .. etc
 ex:
 ```py
 pl = Playlyfe(